line All blogs| Archive. | Previous blog

 line

-Ken Burnett is a director of the Clayton Burnett consultancy firm, The White Lion Press Limited and he’s a former chairman of the board of trustees at ActionAid.
+At the time of writing Ken Burnett is a director of the Clayton Burnett consultancy firm, The White Lion Press Limited and he’s a former chairman of the board of trustees at ActionAid.
 He’s author of several books including Relationship Fundraising and The Zen of Fundraising and is managing trustee of SOFII, The Showcase of Fundraising Innovation and Inspiration.
 For more on Ken’s books please click here.